Compare ETS

 LEGAL STATUS OF ALLOWANCES: Allowances are defined as limited tradable authorizations to emit up to one tCO2e.
 According to the “California Code of Regulations”, an allowance does not constitute property or bestow property rights and cannot limit the authority of the regulator to terminate or limit such authorization to emit.

-Reserve: Some allowances from each annual cap are placed in an Allowance Price Containment Reserve (APCR).
-Prior to amendments mandated by AB 398, these allowances were spread across three reserve tiers in an earlier APCR.
-Pursuant to AB 398, from 2021 onward, these allowances have been placed into two price tiers and a price ceiling.
+At the start of the program, about 4.9% of allowances from the 2013 to 2020 budgets were placed in an APCR.
+Prior to amendments mandated by AB 398 in 2017, these allowances were spread across three tiers.
+Pursuant to AB 398, from 2021 onward, these allowances have been moved into two price tiers and a price ceiling.
+Currently, there are approximately 66.8 million and 89.5 million allowances in the Tier 1 and 2 reserves, respectively.

-Although no reserve sale has been held to date, CARB will offer one if auction settlement prices from the preceding quarter are greater than or equal to 60% of the lowest APCR price tier.
+Although no APCR sale has been held so far, CARB will offer one if auction settlement prices from the preceding quarter are greater than or equal to 60% of the lowest APCR price tier.
 CARB also always offers the third quarter APCR sale before the November compliance obligation deadline.

 Other Information